Silas' Library

 Patching Your Uniform by John Wedeward - a pdf file

-Rolling the Great Coat
+Great Coat Folding 101

 Observations on Civil War Era Shirts by Jason Rich of Homespun Wares